lemnispace/shop-api/README.md

 - **Secondary Indexes**:
   - **GSI1**: For customer/user lookups and email searches
   - **GSI2**: For status-based queries (e.g., orders by status)
+  - **ProductsByStatus**: For efficient product listing by entity type and creation date (replaces Scan with Query)

 - **Item Collections**: Related items are grouped together using the same partition key for efficient batch operations